-Provisional events for Autumn 2022.
+Provisional events for 2023.
 Check the News page, Facebook page, and the fixtures list on orienteering.ie for latest information.

-Night-O event, 11th February 2023, Portmarnock, County Dublin.
-A combination of park and street orienteering in the dark.
-The courses will cover Portmarnock streets, Paddy's Hill park, and the PLSC grounds.
+Night-O event, 11th February 2023, Sports Campus Ireland, Blanchardstown, County Dublin.
+Orienteering in the dark.
+The courses will cover the grounds of the Sports Campus.

 Leinster League Event, Sunday 12th March, 2023, Donard / Fauna wood, County Wicklow.
 We are having another league event in Fauna wood in west Wicklow.

 Leinster League Event, Sunday 12th November, 2023, Cootehill / Dartry Forest, Cavan / Monaghan.
 Returning to Dartry after a successful league event there in 2022.
 The picture is the former Dartry house, demolished in 1946.

 Using a map to navigate around a preset course, or trail, which is marked out by checkpoints.

 It usually takes place in forests, parks, or open hillside.
 However urban sprint orienteering is growing